Posted Mar 4, 2020 at 19:30. Revised Apr 25, 2021 at 09:18.

 Oberlin needs a benevolent Pol Pot

 Oberlin has changed a lot in the 160+ years since its original Learning and Labor model began to fall apart.
-The metamorphosis from a college of people who got their hands dirty to a college of sinecures for elitists happened too slowly for most to notice.
+The metamorphosis from a college of scholars who got their hands dirty to a land of elitist sinecures happened too slowly for most to notice.
 Recently, the consequences of discarding all heritage have become too shocking to miss.
 The organization has become dysfunctional.

 The elitists who would be exiled are almost all devoted haters of President Trump who cannot comprehend what the President has understood — the people living in flyover country have received enough elitist snubs and welcome people who treat them as something other than deplorable.
-Over most of the years of the college, this point was fully understood.
-It is ironic that today’s elitist snobs cannot understand this and cannot fathom how this insight could have helped a man whom they revile to become President of the United States.
+This point was fully understood over most of the College’s history.
+At the same time, today’s elitist snobs cannot fathom how their insensitivity could have made a man they revile become President of the United States.

 The BOT sets the tone for the college administration, and the college, in turn, sets the tone for the town.
 The poor relationships with the city have their roots in the elitist “important” people populating the BOT.
 Shaping up the BOT will eventually trickle down to the rest of the College and then to the entire city.

-A benevolent Pol Pot who would order the elitists out into the world in which real people live and get reconnected would work wonders for the current situation.
-Probably nothing less than this will bring the proud down to reality.
+A benevolent Pol Pot who would order the elitists out into the world where real people live would work wonders in reconnecting them to the current situation.
+Probably nothing less than this will bring the cocky oud down to reality.